CSC207-UofT/course-project-group-010/phase1/Progress Report.md

 - Comment related commands cast the commandExecutor's currentlyViewingPage to a CommentManager object, because it first verifies that we are allowed to run comment related commands on currentlyViewingPage(which implies it's a CommentManager).
 Is this alright to do?
 Is there a better way to do this?
-Because the casting isn't...strictly enforced.
+Because the casting isn't strictly enforced through code, it's enforced by our rules.
 - One difficulty in testing is that it's difficult to test the Commands using code, because we have to create an entire CommandExecutor class, load some sample data, etc. I(Kevin) have been testing it manually by running the program.
   Suggestions on how to test better would be appreciated.